virati/virati/README.md

 ## Hi!
 I'm Vineet
 I'm an MD/PhD student at Emory/GeorgiaTech in Atlanta.
-My research work is focused on reverse-engineering deep brain stimulation (DBS) in depression.
+My research work was focused on reverse-engineering deep brain stimulation (DBS) in depression.

-Moving forward I'm focusing more on control theory and seeing how we can formalize the 'art' of engineering into medical practice.
+Moving forward I'll be focusing more on control theory, its applications in medicine, and AI models of emotion+creativity.

-### Major Projects
-* PhD Work
-  * DBSpace
-  * mismatch_compression
-  * SCC_readout
-  * cortical_signatures
-* AutoLie
-* CardiacTensor
-* SGView

-### Latest Posts
+### Blog Posts
-Visit [my blog](https://blog.tiruvadi.com) until I figure out how to make these profiles dynamic...
+Visit [my blog](https://blog.tiruvadi.net) until I figure out how to make these profiles dynamic...